ravifatty/paramikoScripts/README.md

 cisco-06.py :  This builds on cisco-05.py and parses the output of a "show archive config differences" per host.

+cisco-07.py :  This parses the saved configuration and writes it to a local file .

 #---------------------Juniper----------------
 junos-01.py :  Similar to cisco-03.py but for junos, just to give you the jist of how to at least get started there.